-I actually had wanted to visit Lofoten last September but was yet again met with silent head shakes from my Norwegian friends.
-Apparently the weather from September to November is really, really rainy.
+I actually had wanted to visit Lofoten last October but was yet again met with silent head shakes from my Norwegian friends.
+Apparently, the weather from October to November is really, really rainy.
 Still, I’ve seen some amazing photos of the Lofoten Islands decked out in autumn colors, so I’m tempted to make an autumn trip up there and brave the rain.

 I also haven’t heard great things about Lofoten in April and May, as it’s still too snowy and cold for a lot of outdoor activities, but no longer snowy enough to be a winter wonderland.
 Though again, that might just mean you’ll see fewer tourists on Lofoten then!

 And while July is sort of the perfect time of year to visit Lofoten, it’s also kind of becoming the worst as the islands are becoming popular.
 I mean, very, very, very popular.

 But if you aren’t afraid of crowds and can book your accommodation waaaay in advance (seriously, I’ve even heard that it’s hard to camp in July because there are so many people!) then July in Lofoten is probably pretty magical.

 The best Lofoten accommodation